 Courses and lessons uniquely designed for independent schools to develop hearts and minds

-In so many ways across disciplines, co-curriculars, and programs, schools foster in students the knowledge, skills, and values of engaging in their communities and contributing to the common good.
+The mission statements and strategic plans of independent schools reflect a commitment to developing students’ minds as well as their hearts.
+Across disciplines, co-curriculars, and programs, schools foster in students the knowledge, skills, and values of engaging in their communities and contributing to the common good.

-Through the Learning to Give courses and lessons for independent schools, you will find creative examples of teaching and learning that develop students’ 21st century competencies – like collaboration, problem solving, global awareness, and analysis – while equipping students to give, serve, and take citizen action to better their world.
+Through the Learning to Give courses and lessons for independent schools, you will find creative examples of teaching and learning that develop students’ 21st century competencies – collaboration, problem solving, global awareness, and analysis – while equipping students to give, serve, and take citizen action to better their world.

-- Our featured high school course, Philanthropy 101, is a summer course developed by The Westminster Schools, Atlanta.
+Our featured high school course, Philanthropy 101, is a summer course developed by The Westminster Schools, Atlanta.

-- Food for Thought is a middle school interdisciplinary unit centered on the issue of food insecurity.
+Food for Thought is a middle school interdisciplinary unit centered on the issue of food insecurity.

-- Introduce students to their community with Urban EdVenture.
+Introduce students to their community with Urban EdVenture.
 While designed for 5th grade, the year-long course adapts easily to other grades.

-- Teach another unit/lesson plan written by an independent schools teacher (see the green block below).
+Teach another unit/lesson plan written by an independent schools teacher (see the green block below).